UTORmail Decommissioning Project

 Method B: Log into your @utoronto.ca inbox over the web

-If you believe that you are eligible for an Office 365 (UTmail+) email account but received a message stating that you were not eligible while attempting to self-upgrade, you will need to contact one of the following groups to confirm that you are listed as an active University community member:
+If you believe that you are eligible for an Office 365 (UTmail+) email account but received a message stating that you were not eligible while attempting to self-upgrade, you will need to fill out the Modification Request for UTmail+ Eligibility form stating why you are eligible.
+The Decommissioning team will follow up with you with instructions on how to proceed.

 Note: Departmental or shared email addresses cannot self-upgrade.
-If you wish to upgrade a departmental or shared email address, contact your campus IT help desk to request assistance.
+If you wish to upgrade a departmental or shared email address, refer to these instructions.

 If you are unable to self-upgrade because you have forgotten your UTORid password, please contact your campus IT help desk.